bifurcationkit/BifurcationKit.jl/docs/src/codim2Continuation.md

 where $w,v$ are chosen in order to have a non-singular matrix $(M_f)$.
 More precisely, $v$ (resp. $w$) should be close to a null vector of `dF(u,p)` (resp. `dF(u,p)'`).
 During continuation, the vectors $w,v$ are updated so that the matrix $(M_f)$ remains non-singular ; this is controlled with the argument `updateMinAugEveryStep` (see below).

+> note that there are very simplified calls to this, see **Newton refinement** below.
+In particular, you don't need to set up the Fold Minimally Augmented problem yourself.
+This is done in the background.

 !!! warning "Linear Method"
     You can pass the bordered linear solver to solve $(M_f)$ using the option `bdlinsolver ` (see below).
 Note that the choice `bdlinsolver = BorderingBLS()` can lead to singular systems.
 Indeed, in this case, $(M_f)$ is solved by inverting `dF(u,p)` which is singular at Fold points.